tejaswinijadhav2510/kubernet/README.md

-to create kubernetive cluster and some command for working on that.
+automation to create kubernetive cluster and some command for working on that.